dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Why collison could happen: ULID = 48 bits of timestamp + 80 bits of randomness the odds of a collision happening is 2^80 (1 in 1.2 quintillion)
   - NO FOREIGN KEY constraints between the tables, it's more optimal to keep things loose and ensure on app level that ID for the records is consistent in the different tables.
   - Tables to be PARTITIONED, it will reduce contention on the same table and distributed writes to different tables (partitions)
-  - Tables to be partitioned on a MONTHLY basis by CREATED_AT
+  - Tables to be partitioned on a MONTHLY basis by CREATED_AT column
+  - One downside of partitioning is that the PRIMARY KEY has to also include CREATED_AT column to ensure uniqueness across partitions, making the index bigger
   - pgpartman(https://github.com/pgpartman/pg_partman) extension will be used to created and manage partitions, new partitions for the 2 months will be created at the start of every month

 # Liquibase